On today’s date in 1950, Canadian country artist Hank Snow made his first appearance at the Grand Ole Opry in Nashville, Tenn.

 CANADIAN COUNTRY ARTISTS

-“Our selection for this stamp series reflects the remarkable variety within Canadian – and international – country music, crossing generations and musical approaches,” said Deepak Chopra, president and CEO of Canada Post, in 2014.
+“Our selection for this stamp series reflects the remarkable variety within Canadian – and international – country music, crossing generations and musical approaches,” said Deepak Chopra, then president and CEO of Canada Post.

 Snow died on Dec.
 20, 1999, at his home in Madison, Tenn.
 He was 85 years old.